freeCodeCamp/freeCodeCamp/docs/index.md

 You can help expand and improve the curriculum.
 You can also update project user stories to better-explain concepts.
 And you can improve our automated tests so that we can more accurately test people's code.

-**If you're interested in improving our curriculum, here's [how to contribute to the curriculum](how-to-work-on-coding-challenges.md).**
+**If you are interested in improving our curriculum, here is [how to contribute to the curriculum](how-to-work-on-coding-challenges.md).**

 ## Learning Platform